jmks/gira/README.md

 | GIRA_JIRA_TOKEN         | Jira API TOKEN                                                                                                        |
 | GIRA_JIRA_USER          | User of the Jira API token e.g. an email address                                                                      |
 | GIRA_JIRA_URL           | Jira base URL e.g. https://issues.apache.org/jira/                                                                    |

+### Configuration File

+Uses the configuration file `.gira.toml` (technically, the format can be any understood by [viper](https://github.com/spf13/viper#reading-config-files)).

+`gira` will first look in the current directory for `./.gira.toml`, then at `$HOME/.config/.gira.toml`.

+Look at the TOML [sample](/.gira.sample.toml).

+Note that if you copy the example, to rename the file as described above, e.g. `cp .gira.sample.toml ./.gira.toml`

 ## TODO